Today's buyers hold all of the power when making a purchasing decision. You're also likely aware that they're doing some of their research online.

 - Choose an incentive.
 Time is precious, so you'll need to think about how you will motivate someone to spend 30-45 minutes on you and your study.
 On a tight budget?
 You can reward participants for free by giving them exclusive access to content.
 Another option?
 Send a simple handwritten 'thank you' note once the study is complete.

 The best way to make sure you get the most out of your conversations is to be prepared.
-You should always create a discussion guide -- whether you'll be conducting a focus group or a phone interview -- to make sure you cover all of the top-of-mind questions and use your time wisely.
+You should always create a discussion guide -- whether it's for a focus group, online survey, or a phone interview -- to make sure you cover all of the top-of-mind questions and use your time wisely.

 (Note: This is not intended to be a script.
 The discussions should be natural and conversational, so we encourage you to go out of order or probe into certain areas as you see fit.)